Guidance issued on use of restraints, seclusion

 Two leading professional organizations have issued guidelines to help minimize the use of restraints and seclusion in behavioral health services.
-The guidelines suggest it may not be possible, or even necessary, to eliminate the use of restraints and seclusion altogether, but that each instance must be carefully justified and monitored.
+The guidelines suggest it may not be possible, or even necessary, to eliminate the use of restraints and seclusion altogether, and each instance must be carefully justified and monitored.

-The advice was prompted in part by a recent analysis of sentinel events by the Joint Commission on Accreditation of Healthcare Organiza tions (JCAHO).
-Restraints and seclusion have drawn increased attention from family members and consumers in recent years, and regulatory bodies such as the JCAHO increasingly are looking at restraint and seclusion as a sign of poor quality of care.
-Federal hearings on restraints and seclusion are planned for spring 1999.
+The advice was prompted in part by a recent analysis of sentinel events by the Joint Commission on Accreditation of Healthcare Organizations.
+Restraints and seclusion have drawn increased attention from family members and consumers in recent years, and regulatory bodies such as the Joint Commission are increasingly looking at restraint and seclusion as a sign of poor quality of care.
+Federal hearings on restraints and seclusion are planned for this year.

-The American Hospital Association (AHA) and the National Association of Psychiatric Health Systems (NAPHS) issued the guide - lines recently to help hospitals prevent death and injury related to the use of restraints or seclusion.
+The Chicago-based American Hospital Asso ciation (AHA) and the National Association of Psychiatric Health Systems (NAPHS) in Washing ton, DC, issued the guidelines recently to help hospitals prevent death and injury related to the use of restraints or seclusion.
+Ethics committees could play a role in revising or writing policies in hospitals related to restraints.

-The AHA and NAPHS both serve on the Joint Commission’s board-level task force on restraint and seclusion, which is holding public hearings this spring and will make recommendations on any needed changes to current restraint and seclusion standards.
-The groups also are working with the American Psychiatric Association to identify best practices.
+The AHA and NAPHS serve on the Joint Commission’s board-level task force on restraint and seclusion, which is holding public hearings this spring and will make recommendations on any needed changes to current restraint and seclusion standards.
+The groups also are working with the American Psychiatric Association in Washington, DC, to identify best practices.

 This is the advice from the AHA and NAPHS: